 Touch panel not responding

-This step-by-step repair guide walks you through fixing touch panel not responding on your GE PHS930SLSS (Induction Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+This step-by-step repair guide can help you fix the touch panel not responding issue on your GE PHS930SLSS (Induction Range).
+With the right tools and parts, you can tackle this repair in 1–2 hours and avoid the hassle of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.